airbytehq/open-data-stack/dagster/readme.md

 ## Start the BI Dashbaord with Meltano

-Start it in a seperate shell and follow the docs [Metabase Readme](../../visualization/metabase/readme.md).
+Start it in a separate shell and follow the docs [Metabase Readme](../../visualization/metabase/readme.md).

-See a step by step guide on [Airbyte Blog](https://airbyte.com/blog/).
+See a step-by-step guide on [Airbyte Blog](https://airbyte.com/tutorials/configure-airbyte-with-python-dagster).